 The Campsites at Disney’s Fort Wilderness Resort

-Yes, you can camp at Disney, watch fireworks from the Fort’s beach, and enjoy evening with s’mores and a sing along with Chip and Dale.
+Yes, you can camp at Disney, watch fireworks from the Fort’s beach, and enjoy an evening with s’mores and a sing-along with Chip and Dale.

 Disney’s Fort Wilderness is my absolute favorite campground in Florida, and if money were no object I’d probably live there half the year!
 But don’t take just my word for it.

 Margie of DQ Family Travel said, “We love the Fort Wilderness Campground in Walt Disney World Florida!
 The campground is filled with activities for all ages to enjoy.
 There are jogging trails, playgrounds, bike rentals, boat, and canoe/kayak rentals, two pools with a waterslide and hot tubs, horseback riding, golf cart rentals, volleyball, and basketball courts, and even an archery experience.

 The campground has so many conveniences like two stores, an arcade, laundry facilities, and the cleanest bathrooms/showers of any campground I’ve ever stayed at.
 There are five dining options on-site ranging from food trucks, quick service meals, casual restaurants, buffet options, a bar, and a musical dinner show.